psipred/merizo_search/README.md

 # Merizo-search

 Merizo-search is a method that builds on the original Merizo (Lau et al., 2023) by combining state-of-the-art domain segmentation with fast embedding-based searching.
 Specifically, Merizo-search makes use of an EGNN-based method called Foldclass, which embeds a structure and its sequence into a fixed size 128-length vector.
 This vector is then searched against a pre-encoded library of domains, and the top-K matches in terms of cosine similarity are used for confirmatory TM-align runs to validate the search.
-Merizo-search also supports searching larger-then-memory databases of embeddings using the Faiss library.
+Merizo-search also supports searching larger-than-memory databases of embeddings using the Faiss library.

 ## Installation